MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - By menu: "Configuration/AdvancedSettings/InitializeEEPROM"
   - By terminal: M502, then M501 and M500.

+  **VERY IMPORTANT:**
+  First of all, you need to check that you have flashed the correct firmware.
+  To do this, with a finger on the power switch :-), obtain a "HOME"from the menu (Motion/AutoHome) or a "G28" command from a terminal.

-  Now YOU are ready to start a calibration.
+  Now YOU are ready to start a calibration of your printer!!

 ## 2.1.
 Delta Calibration
   **Perform a Delta Calibration:**